-We have audited the financial statements of Christie Refugee Welcome Centre Inc. ("the Centre"), which comprise the statement of financial position as at December 31, 2021, and the statements of revenue and expense, changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Christie Refugee Welcome Centre Inc. ("the Centre"), which comprise the statement of financial position as at December 31, 2022, and the statements of revenue and expense, changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Centre as at December 31, 2021, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Centre as at December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.